hspartali/workspace_snapshots_extension/README.md

 ### ✨ Features

--   📸 **Create Snapshots**: One-click checkpoint of all your current file changes.
+-   📸 **Instant Snapshots**: One-click checkpoint of all your current file changes, automatically named with the current date and time.
--   🔍 **Incremental Diffs**: Instantly see what changed in each specific step.
+-   🔍 **Incremental Diffs**: Instantly see what changed between each snapshot.
+-   ✍️ **Rename & Organize**: Right-click any snapshot to give it a more descriptive name.
+-   💡 **Visual Indicators**: The newest and last-restored snapshots are always highlighted with unique icons and labels, so you never lose your place.
--   ⏪ **Granular Rollback**: Revert all files in your workspace to a previous snapshot.
+-   ⏪ **Full Rollback**: Revert your entire workspace to the state of any previous snapshot with a single command.
--   💥 **Full Reset**: Discard all uncommitted changes, reverting all files back to the state of the last snapshot.
+-   🗑️ **Safe Deletion**: Remove individual snapshots from the view without altering the underlying history.
--   🧹 **Clean Up**: Clear all snapshot history while keeping your current code changes.
+-   🧹 **Clean History**: Safely delete all snapshot history without affecting your current workspace files.

 ---